 - Jeanne, of World Heroes seems to be of this type, as her endings usually have her lamenting her victories as a still-single woman.

 - Uthgerd the Unbroken in Skyrim will only marry you if you can defeat her in a brawl.
+Goes hand in hand with Defeat Means Friendship, since brawling with her is also the only way to make her your follower.

 - Non-canon sidequests in Dynasty Warriors games often involve male characters needing to prove they are worthy of their love interests by defeating them.